 2020 NFL Draft Rankings

 The rankings page is the broadest page in the series because it stacks the entire class by talent, impact, and NFL value instead of draft position.
-If the redraft shows how the first round changes, the rankings page shows how the entire class really shakes out.
+If the redraft shows how the first round changes, the rankings page shows how the whole class really shakes out.
+This is the best page for readers who want the clearest overall picture of the 2020 NFL Draft class.

 Read the full 2020 NFL Draft Rankings here